Isabela & Fernandina Galápagos

 Your ship: Endemic

-The Endemic is the very latest purpose-built Galápagos cruise catamaran to join the fleet.
-Launched in summer 2018, she has been designed to offer unrivalled luxury alongside sustainable operations, and has one of the best crew-to-guest ratios in the archipelago.
-Because she has been designed for Galápagos cruises and not converted from a general purpose design, Endemic offers remarkable features you can't find on other vessels, including stunn … Read more about Endemic
+The Endemic is an exquisitely crafted catamaran designed exclusively for the Galápagos Islands expedition.
+She has been designed to offer unrivalled luxury alongside sustainable operations, and has one of the best crew-to-guest ratios in the archipelago.
+Because she has been designed for Galápagos cruises and not converted from a general purpose design, Endemic offers remarkable features you can't find on other vessels, including stunning full height, full width panoramic windows and a private balcony for every suite.
+Thanks to her twin-hull design, she is much more stable on the water than tr … Read more about Endemic

 Transfers to and from ship